 - Superior knowledge and expertise about your products (i.e., becoming seen as an authority in your niche)

-Steps for How to Start a Dropshipping Business in the U.S.
+11 Steps to Launch Your Dropshipping Business in the United States

 1. Decide on a Business Name

 Realize your business name will be one of your most important branding assets.

 After deciding on the business name you want to use, check to make sure it’s available in your state by conducting a corporate name search.
 A trademark search will help determine if the business name is available all across the United States.
 This is important if your company will be registered in more than one state.

 Because an e-commerce business’s lifeblood is its website, it’s also critical for dropshipping merchants to secure the domain name and URL they wish to use for their online store.

 2. Determine Your Business Structure for Your Dropshipping Company

 The business entity type a dropshipping business chooses will affect its taxes, its owners’ personal liability for business debts, and the formalities involved in staying legally compliant.